NFV Platform Design: A Survey: NFV platform: an architectural overview

 \subsection{NFV Infrastructure}

-NFV Infrastructure (NFVI) contains all the essential hardware and software components to compose virtual network services.
+NFV Infrastructure (NFVI) comprises all the hardware and software components required to provision virtual network services.
 The infrastructure might belong to Internet service providers, cloud/edge operators, or simply infrastructure providers.
-It usually embodies a large variety of computing nodes and network equipment.
+It usually comprises a wide range of computing nodes and network equipment.
 Each computing node or network equipment is commonly referred to as NFVI-PoP.
 Network equipment in NFVI can be traditional purpose-built switches/routers or the emerging programmable switches that can be remotely orchestrated with SDN or P4~\cite{bosshart2014p4} semantics.
 The most typical form of computing node in NFVI is the COTS servers.
-These servers normally contain several critical hardware components, including the physical Network Interface Controllers (NICs), multicore CPUs, and main memory, and they are interconnected through PCI buses.
-The physical NICs are capable of operating at the Gigabyte level with multiple queues promoting parallelization.
+These servers typically contain several critical hardware components, including physical Network Interface Controllers (NICs), multicore CPUs, and main memory, and are interconnected via PCI buses.
+The physical NICs are capable of operating at the Gigabit level, with multiple queues that promote parallelization.
 High-speed packet I/O techniques are also integrated by the NICs to transport packets to the service plane.
-Inside the server, multicore CPUs are distributed across non-uniform memory access (NUMA) nodes to speed up traffic processing.
-Aside from CPU, other computing units such as smartNIC and GPU are also widely utilized by existing NFV platforms to further boost performance.
+Within the server, multicore CPUs are distributed across non-uniform memory access (NUMA) nodes to accelerate traffic processing.
+Aside from the CPU, other computing units, such as smartNICs and GPUs, are widely used in existing NFV platforms to further boost performance.
 The virtualization layer in the COTS server provides the environment to accommodate network functions.
-The virtualization can be at the hardware level relying on bare-metal hypervisors or at the OS level using container engines.
+Virtualization can occur at the hardware level, relying on bare-metal hypervisors, or at the OS level, using container engines.
 Some platforms even execute network functions as ordinary processes, which is addressed as Physical Network Functions (PNFs) in some works.
-In this paper, we universally refer to them as VNFs for the sake of simplicity.
-To ensure efficient communication between the VNFs and the external network, virtual interconnects need to be precisely established.
-This is typically accomplished using state-of-the-art software virtual switches or customized forwarding tables.
+In this paper, we refer to them universally as VNFs for simplicity.
+To ensure efficient communication between the VNFs and the external network, virtual interconnects must be precisely configured.
+This is typically accomplished using state-of-the-art software, virtual switches, or customized forwarding tables.
 Note that we consider physical links between COTS servers and network equipment as part of NFVI as well.